Inside a Plumber’s Van: Maintenance Tips and Best Practices for Plumbing Van Setup

 — Mike Hudson and Fredy Trinidad, Nice Home Services

-This van is perfect for shops who service customers in cities that suffer from traffic and narrow roadways.
-It also has rear suspension specially designed to minimize any intrusion into the cargo space.
-It also has wide-swinging rear doors and dual-sliding side doors, which makes it easy to access every inch of its spacious cargo area.
+This van is perfect for shops who service customers in busy cities.
+It comes with rear suspension specially designed to minimize any intrusion into the cargo space.
+It also includes wide-swinging rear doors and dual-sliding side doors, which makes it easy to access every inch of its spacious cargo area.

-However, it does fall short in regions heavily impacted by snow since it does not have the power and size of other cargo vans.
+However, it does fall short in regions heavily impacted by snow since it doesn’t have the power and size of other cargo vans.

 The Only Solution for Digital Organization

-Maybe you’ve been able to wrangle that mess of a van, but what about the chaotic pile of invoices and paperwork taking over your front seat?
+After you wrangle that mess of a van, consider the chaotic pile of invoices and paperwork taking over your front seat.
 That’s where ServiceTitan comes in.

 — Stephanie Hornyack, Accounting Supervisor for Earl’s Performance Plumbing

-Never have another tool go missing.
+Never lose a tool.
 You can’t do your job without the right tools.
-Always check your inventory and dedicate specific locations in your van for each tool, so it’ll always be there whenever you reach for it.
+Always check your inventory and dedicate specific locations in your van for each tool.

 Find the right van.
 If you don’t have enough space to fit all of the equipment you need to complete the job, you might need a better-equipped van or truck.
-Whether it’s height, length, or even just extra storage capacity, the right one is out there.
+Whether it’s height, length, or even just extra storage capacity, the right work van exists.

 Whip your mobile office into shape.
-Remember: your company vans shouldn’t be a fleet of unkempt filing cabinets on wheels.
-The most efficient and organized home service businesses use ServiceTitan to stay digitally organized and manage their necessary onsite paperwork in real-time.
+Your company vans shouldn’t be a fleet of unkempt filing cabinets on wheels.
+The most efficient and organized home service businesses use ServiceTitan to stay digitally organized and manage their necessary on-site paperwork in real time.